-What's the hot new disease being broadcast by the media?
+What's the hot new disease being promoted by the media?
 It's the Zika virus ... and it's transmitted by mosquitoes.

 Uh oh.
-Summer is looming.
+Summer is en route.
 Mosquitoes, too.

 Foreign countries are different.
 Zika virus is a danger if you travel to Mexico, the Caribbean and some South American nations.
 Tropical mosquitoes in these areas carry the virus.
-More than 350 "travel-related" Zika cases have been reported in the United States, where people returned from a foreign country after being infected.
+More than 350 "travel-related" Zika cases have been reported in the U.S., where people returned from a foreign country after being infected.

 Otherwise, Zika virus disease isn't fatal.
 It does have some unwelcome symptoms – fever, rash and joint pain.
 So, if Zika comes up in conversation this summer, rest easy.
 Like malaria and dengue fever, it's borne by tropical mosquitoes that don't frequent Lake County, southeastern Wisconsin or northern Illinois.

 Just like mosquitoes love woods, though, we aren't out of the woods regarding mosquito-transmitted illness.
-West Nile virus, which appeared in the United States about 15 years ago, is a danger.
+West Nile virus, which appeared in the United States about 15 years ago, is a risk.
 In the Lake County area, Illinois had 72 cases reported in 2015.
 Wisconsin had nine.

 Prices start at just $125 per application.
-It's a small cost to pay for peace of mind regarding West Nile ... and the peace of no mosquitoes buzzing around your ears.
+It's a small price to pay for peace of mind regarding West Nile ... and the peace of no mosquitoes buzzing around your ears.
 Call 262-521-1258, request a mosquito control quote or e-mail email@example.com, to schedule an application for your Lake County yard.

 Zika virus isn't a threat here.
 Other mosquito-borne ailments are.
 The Mosquito Guy will ensure that you, and those you love, are shielded from all.